| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 not belong to the prelude, and hence has to be imported

-explicitly if you want to use the getopt
+explicitly if you want to use the getopt operation in your

 program.